UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week01/lecture01p2.md

 ---

+# Class Mission

+While you are already a _consumer_ of visualizations, your perspective should change to that of a _producer_ of visualizations.
+You should be comfortable reading AND writing imagery.

+notes:
+We will be discussing this as the semester goes on, but the principal outcome I want you to take away from this class is understanding how to transform data into its visual representation, and to take that understanding with you as you observe visualizations presented to you.

+By developing visualizations, you will grow to understand the choices that influence those visualizations, and you will bring that with you while consuming information visually.

+---

+# The Things I Want You To Take Away

+ * You should know the basics of how to manipulate data -- aggregations, filterings, and other operations.
+ * I want you to know _some_ of the packages that are out there to visualize data.
+These will mostly be Python-based, with a couple in Javascript.
+ * You won't learn how to use dashboarding software (e.g. Tableau) in detail.
+Instead, we will focus on the different operations that go into dashboarding software.
+ * By the end of the course, you will have had the opportunity to look at and build visualizations in several different domains and understand how to interpret, critique and improve them.

+notes:
+This course *will* teach you some things about how to code, how to build visualizations, but we're going to focus much more on learning about how to construct visualizations and why we make the choices that we do.
+If we choose one way to present data, does that convey information more readily?
+Or does it get in the way of the underlying meaning?

+---

 ## What is a visualization anyway?

 "Computer-based *visualization* systems provide visual representations of datasets designed to help people carry out tasks more effectively."